CSXM/laborbook/README.md

 You need to have a special `LABORBOOK_SECRET_KEY` system variable with unique 50 characters long string.
 The variable name is fixed in `settings.py` and should be changed accordingly in your own project.

+Now to create database into PostgreSQL, use the same name as you end the DATABASE_URL with.

-Now to create and migrate the database and create django admin superuser:
+Then migrate the database and create django admin superuser:
 ```
 python manage.py migrate
 python manage.py createsuperuser